InFinity54/TFT_DDragon/README.md

 - In `items.json`, `isElusive` and `isRadiant` doesn't exists.

 Sets 6 and 7 have been recreated, but their corresponding mid-sets will not be available in this repository.
 Data about these two sets will be replaced by the official _Data Dragon_ data, if _Riot Games_ finally release it one day.

+## Note about repository's updates for set 8
+Since patch 13.1 of _League of Legends_, files of _Teamfight Tactics_ seems to be added to the [_Data Dragon_'s files of _League of Legends_](https://github.com/InFinity54/LoL_DDragon).
+Due to this change, all JSON files of this repository will have a different structure, starting with set 8.